reactjs/react.dev/beta/src/pages/apis/onchange.md

 In the example below, a form field with the `<input>` element is being rendered.
-The `onChange` event fires when there is a change in the `<input>` field and corresponding function is executed.
+The `onChange` event fires when there is a change in the `<input>` field, and the corresponding function is executed.

 <Recipes titleText="Examples of onChange property for various type of <input> element" titleId="examples-basic">